TheAmazingJarvis/internet-speed-plot/README.md

 ## Install

+Best to run everything as super-user so that you have permissions to create new files.

-sudo apt-get install python3-setuptools python3-dev build-essential
+apt-get install python3-setuptools python3-dev build-essential

 git clone https://github.com/brentoncollins/internet-speed-plot